vedph/ngx-annotorious/README.md

 2. install packages with `npm i`.
 3. build libraries with `npm run build-lib`.
 4. run with `ng serve`.
 5. in the homepage, add annotations and play with them.
+In this case, the custom model linked to the annotation is just a string, so the popup dialog allows you to enter it.
 Look at the console for more information from logging.
 Use the menus to access other functionalities.

 ## Dependencies